 OUR LECTURE CENTRE

 Ten minutes walk from our hotel, our lecture centre is a modernized convent with a state-of-the-art lecture room, equipment and recreational facilities, not unlike a university campus.

 THE FLORENCE AND ROME EXTENSIONS

 The extensions are a major part of the Italian experience.
 They are offered as an option on grounds of possible other unchangeable commitments.
 Their individual and different identities are striking after Venice, and, after seeing Florence and Rome, Venice comes into even sharper focus retrospectively.
-A memorable feature of the extensions is our highly privileged private visits, in Florence to the Uffizi and Accademia, in Rome to the Villa Aurora, the Villa Borghese and the Vatican Museums, including Raphael’s Stanze and the Sistine Chapel.
+A memorable feature of the extensions is our highly privileged private visits, in Florence for an evening talk in the Harold Acton library at the British Institute, in Rome to the Vatican Museums, including Raphael’s Stanze and the Sistine Chapel.

 Most students on the Venice Course continue to Florence and Rome.
 Understandably, a few prefer to leave the decision until the Venice course has started and they have realized what an amazing experience it is and what good new friends they are making.
 We are sometimes able to accommodate students who decide late, but our regular hotel allotment may be fully taken and we may have to place late students in another hotel: and sometimes our return flight allotment back to London , which we have to confirm at the end of December, is full and a late-decider has to buy a separate air ticket.
 Both these mean extra expenses, so we urge you to make the right decision when you book for the Venice Course.

 For details of the actual programme in London, Venice, Florence and Rome, see The Programme page.